 Within a year the land was surveyed and divided into “Townships” for settlement purposes.
 The township in the Peel area was known as Toronto Township (now the City of Mississauga).
 It is interesting to note that the naming of this Township predated the incorporation of the City of Toronto in 1834 (founded as the Town of York in 1793).

 When Toronto Township was purchased the Mississaugas withheld a strip of land 1 mile wide on either side of the Credit River.
 The rest of the land was surveyed, and settlement began in earnest.
 Small hamlets sprung up at crossroads throughout the Township, including Summerville and Dixie.
 These hamlets were usually composed of a blacksmith shop, general store, church, and perhaps an inn or hotel.
 By 1818 the need for more land was apparent, and negotiations were started to purchase the remaining Mississauga land north of Eglinton Avenue.
 That same year 648,000 additional acres were purchased, and by 1819 the land was surveyed and divided into Townships.
 The Peel area now included an enlarged Toronto Township, as well as four additional townships: Chinguacousy, Toronto Gore, Albion, and Caledon.
 In February 1820 the Mississaugas surrendered the last of their lands along the Credit River, only keeping a small piece for a village that they subsequently abandoned in 1847 (now the Mississaugua Golf and Country Club).

 Townships, Districts, and early government in Peel, 1805 – 1851

-When the various Peel Townships came into existence between 1805 and 1819, they were administered by the Home District Council out of York.
-This Council was appointed by the Lieutenant-Governor and was composed of Justices of the Peace (also known as Magistrates of the Quarter Sessions) and other officials including a Clerk, a Sheriff, and a Treasurer.
+When the various Peel Townships came into existence between 1805 and 1819, they were administered by the Home District Court of Quarter Sessions out of York.
+This body was appointed by the Lieutenant-Governor and was composed of Justices of the Peace (also known as Magistrates of the Quarter Sessions) and other officials including a Clerk, a Sheriff, and a Treasurer.